daniel-beet/acme.sh.wiki-clone/DNS-manual-mode.md

 DNS manual mode can not renew automatically.
 It is recommended to use dns api mode or [dns alias mode](https://github.com/Neilpang/acme.sh/wiki/DNS-alias-mode) instead.

-If your domain provider does **not** offer an API where you can add/edit TXT records of your domain, you can you use the DNS manual mode.
-But be advised you will have to renew it YOURSELF manually.
+If your domain provider does **not** offer an API where you can add/edit TXT records of your domain, you can you use [dns alias mode](https://github.com/Neilpang/acme.sh/wiki/DNS-alias-mode) instead.

 DNS manual mode: